ericPantarotto/nestJS_Microservices_scaleablebackend/notes.md

 The reason for that is because in our **<span style='color: #aacb73'> local-strategy.ts**, in this validate call when we verify the user `verifyUser`, we returned the user.
 So whatever gets returned from this local strategy in the validate method here gets automatically added to the request object, as the user property.

-**<span style='color: #aacb73'> TabButton.jsx**
-`@Res({ passthrough: true }) res: any`: the reason we're going to do this is we're going to actually set the JWT as a cookie on the response object instead of passing as plain text, because I think HTTP cookies are much more secure.
+**<span style='color: #aacb73'> TabButton.jsx**: `@Res({ passthrough: true }) res: any`: the reason we're going to do this is we're going to actually set the JWT as a cookie on the response object instead of passing as plain text, because I think HTTP cookies are much more secure.

 #### **<span style='color: #6e7a73'>bcryptjs**